Lurler/NeatECS/README.md

 The goal of this framework is to make working with ECS in your projects as easy as it can possibly be.
 It offers a clean, minimalist, and fully documented API that is easy to learn and use.

+## Installation
+Use provided nuget package or download the source.

+:wrench: Nuget: `dotnet add package NeatECS`

 ## Quick start
 First, create a world and add some systems that you want to run in your game.